efemeral-net/efemeral/content/Projects/Survivor Data Visualization App (2020).md

 ### **Flask & Jinja: The Web Framework**

-Flask’s lightweight nature made it seem more approachable as I was learning, but I was glad I did.
+Flask’s lightweight nature made it seem more approachable, and I really appreciate the clean looking code and good documentation.
 This project had a lot to render and building with Flask and rendering them dynamically with Jinja templates helped the code stay clean and run fast.
 It allowed me to create clean, template-driven pages without unnecessary complexity.

 ### **SQLite & SQL Queries: The Data Engine**